Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 These are just some of the functions that financial areas, including those of SMEs, have to face, however much we think – wrongly – that a company of this type does not support major complications in this environment.

-However, like large corporations, the financial managers of an SME have to do complex searches, for example, when they need to identify the discounts associated with a payment or when they want to decide on which accounts receivable should focus.
+However, like large corporations, the financial managers of an SME have to do complex searches, for example, when they need to identify the discounts associated with a payment or when they want to decide on which accounts receivable should be focused.

 Why is Financial Reporting and Analysis Important?